customerio/customerio-node/README.md

 ### cio.track(id, data)

 The track method will trigger events within Customer.io.
-When sending data along with your event, it is required to send a name key/value pair in you data object.
+Customer.io requires a name key/value pair in you data object when sending data along with your event.

 **Simple event tracking**